 In general, wedding vows can be approached in a number of different ways, but the important variations to be aware of are traditional vs. personalized vows, and public vs. private vows.

-• Traditional Vows: These are often pre-written, brief, and follow a specific formula that reflects the cultural or religious practices of the couple.
+- Traditional Vows: These are often pre-written, brief, and follow a specific formula that reflects the cultural or religious practices of the couple.
 During the ceremony, these vows may be recited in a call-and-response style, where the officiant leads, and the couple repeats each line.
 This option keeps things simple and relieves the pressure to write personalized vows (plus read them in front of an audience – a potentially anxiety-inducing task that some people prefer to avoid).

-• Personalized Vows: Couples who prefer to express their feelings and promises to one another on a deeper level may opt for personalized vows.
+- Personalized Vows: Couples who prefer to express their feelings and promises to one another on a deeper level may opt for personalized vows.
 These vows are custom written by the couple and are either read to one another privately on the day of the wedding, or publicly during the ceremony.
+Personalized vows can add a deeply intimate touch to the proceedings, reflecting the couple's relationship, values, and vision for the future.

-• Public Vows: Traditional vows are almost always shared publicly as part of the ceremony.
-Because there is less pressure in pre-written vows, even couples who shy away from public speaking can get through them just fine.
+ceremony.
+Because there is less pressure in pre-written vows, even couples who shy away from public

-• Private Vows: For those who’d rather not pour their hearts out in front of a crowd, private vows can be a great option.
+Personalized vows, on the other hand, can be delivered either publicly or privately.
+Couples who are confident public speakers and who don’t mind holding a bit of the spotlight on the big day may opt to share their personalized vows publicly in front of the audience. - Private Vows: For those who’d rather not pour their hearts out in front of a crowd, private vows can be a great option.
 This way, the couple can still write vows for one another and share them on the day of the wedding – but instead of reading before a big audience, they can express themselves privately (or with a much smaller group of friends/family).